Menu

 Fundamental terminology, equipment, techniques, and technical concepts related to audio technology.
 Topics include the basic principles and practices of signal flow, analog audio, digital audio, computer workstations, musical instrument digital interface (MIDI), synthesis, and sound recording utilizing modern hardware and software.
 These topics will be explored from a technical perspective.

-MUSA 110 Acoustic for Audio Production
+MUSA 110 Acoustics for Audio Production

 3 Units (Degree Applicable)